V1p3rL0rd/linux_security_config/README.md

 # Linux security configuration
 Security configuration script for Ubuntu and RHEL linux

 ATTENTION!
 The script must be run from root!
-Authentication by SSH keys should work

 This script performs the following steps to protect your system:
-- Update the system
+- Update the system and install EPEL repo (for RHEL)
 - Install and configure firewalld (if not already installed)
 - Disable unnecessary services
 - Install and configure fail2ban
 - Configure automatic security updates
 - Configure SELinux/AppArmor (if not already configured)
-- Configure SSH (Disable authentication with password and change default port 22)
-- Configure user restrictions
 - Configure logging and monitoring
-- Configure resource limits
 - Configure password policies
-- Configure login restrictions
 - Install Lynis for security auditing